f5devcentral/f5-agility-labs-xc/docs/class2/lab7.rst

 Task 2: Swagger Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task's series of steps you will establish the Swagger Defintion which serves as an object
+In this task's series of steps you will establish the Swagger Definition which serves as an object

 pointer to imported swagger files you just uploaded.

 +----------------------------------------------------------------------------------------------+